Izervay (Avacincaptad Pegol)

 Who Should Not Take Izervay

-Do not use Izervay if you are allergic to avacincaptad pegol or any ingredients in the medication, have an active or suspected infection in or around the eye, or have pain or redness in your eye (eye inflammation).
+Do not use Izervay if you are allergic to avacincaptad pegol or any of its ingredients, have an active eye infection, or experience eye pain or redness.

 Medical Conditions to Discuss